RedefiningReality/Proxmox-Remote-Management/Web.md

 - If you'd like to perform a fully unattended installation (no prompts), use `-f [True/False]` to specify whether you're using a pfSense firewall, `-d [True/False]` to specify whether you'd like to automatically install Python dependencies using pip, and `-p [True/False]` to specify whether you'd like to add the finished scripts to your PATH (Linux only) -> be sure you specify all other options!

 ### Pages
+- [config.ini](web/config.ini) ⇒ configuration file containing every parameter that can be modified to suit your needs
+- [index.php](web/index.php) ⇒ the main page that provides users with the option to create, access, revert, or destroy their instance as well as change their password or sign out of their account
+  - redirects to login.php if user is not logged in or if session expired
+  - redirects to password.php if user has a default password that the admin wants changed - see **change_password** option in config.ini
+  - prints generic error message if unable to connect to Proxmox and logs details in error log
+- [login.php](web/login.php) ⇒ login page that forwards login information to Proxmox and creates a new session for valid users
+  - redirects to index.php upon login or if user is already logged in
+- [password.php](web/password.php) ⇒ accessible from index.php, allows a user to change their password
+  - password information can be automatically updated in an admin-accessible file if desired using the **creds_file** option in config.ini
+  - redirects to index.php on successful password change
+- [register.php](web/register.php) ⇒ accessible from login.php, allows registering a new user given an instructor-provided access code
+  - forwards credentials to Proxmox and creates a new user with limited privileges directly on Proxmox
+  - optional and may be disabled with **register** option in config.ini